microbecode/file-merkle-proofs/README.md

 The server should respond with a success message and a root hash it calculated.

 The files will be automatically deleted from your local folder after the upload is complete.
+Note that you can only upload files once.

 ### Verify files